 As children get older and are granted more independence (for example, as they start walking to school on their own) it is important they are given practical advice on how to keep themselves safe.
-Our school provide outdoor-safety lessons run by teachers or by local police staff.
-This teaching is age appropriate and progressive and ensures that our children have the skills they need to navigate our local area, both physically and in the form of risk awareness and strategies to find help or report concerns.

 Our school will deliver lessons that focus on building children's confidence and abilities rather than simply warning them about all strangers.
-We will contact the nominated person in Sefton Council who deals with the community safety incidents.
+We will contact the nominated person in Sefton Council who deals with community safety incidents.

-13. WHAT TO DO IF STAFF ARE CONCERNED ABOUT A CHILD'S WELARE
+13. WHAT TO DO IF STAFF ARE CONCERNED ABOUT A CHILD'S WELFARE